 We will, in principle, pay APC fees for the publication of peer-reviewed, primary research articles and non-commissioned reviews funded wholly or in part by us.
 We will not pay APC fees for commissioned review articles or conference proceedings.

 To be eligible for reimbursement all full research articles and non-commissioned reviews arising from BHF-funded research should acknowledge us by stating the relevant grant number.

-From 1st October 2014, the BHF is contributing to the Charities Open Access Fund (COAF), a fund to provide financial support for immediate gold open access of peer reviewed original research articles and non-commissioned reviews accepted for publication on or after 1st October 2014.
-This 2-year pilot scheme is a partnership between six UK medical research charities and will be administered by the Wellcome Trust.
+BHF is contributing to the Charities Open Access Fund (COAF), a fund to provide financial support for immediate gold open access of peer reviewed original research articles and non-commissioned reviews.
+The scheme is a partnership between six UK medical research charities and is administered by the Wellcome Trust.

-Researchers must be based at one of the 36 research institutions listed below and the fund will take the form of a block grant to each institution:
+To be eligible researchers must be based at one of the 36 research institutions listed below:

 - Aberdeen University